-Figuring out the 3 way dimmer switch wiring is one of the first steps of any DIY project.
+Figuring out 3-way dimmer switch wiring is one of the first steps of any DIY project.
 Installing a dimmer with any light fixture has multiple benefits.
-You’ll economize on power bills and get the right amount of brightness you need at a given time after installing a three way dimmer switch.
-Improving the room’s ambiance and longevity of your bulbs are only some of the added positives.
+After installing a three-way dimmer switch, you’ll economize on power bills and get the right amount of brightness you need at a given time.
+Improving the room’s ambiance and the longevity of your bulbs are only some of the added positives.

-With the safety precautions taken care of, you are ready to begin working on the 3 way dimmer switch installation.
+With these safety precautions taken, you are ready to begin working on the three-way dimmer switch installation.

 If your light fixture is connected to a single switch for turning on and off, that’s a two-way switch.
 You can also call it a single-pole switch.
 However, if you have two switches controlling a single or multiple light fixtures, that’s a 3-way switch.

-If you wish to install a dimmer, you’ll make sure to get a device with 3 way dimmer switch wiring for proper installation.
+If you wish to install a dimmer, be sure to get a device designed for 3-way dimmer switch wiring for proper installation.

-When installing the dimmer, remember that you can only install a single device to control the brightness.
+Remember that you can only install a single device to control the brightness when installing the dimmer.
 You cannot have two dimmers for a single set of light fixtures.
-While your dimmer can also have an off-and-on button, the other switch will have to be a standard on-off switch.
+While your dimmer can also have an off-and-on button, the other switch must be a standard on-off switch.

 Before buying the appropriate dimmer, you’ll also check for the total wattage the switch will handle.
-To do that, make a list of the light fixtures the switch controls.
-Add the maximum wattage for each.
+To do that, make a list of the light fixtures the switch will be controlling, then add together the maximum wattage for each.